anderson-ea/notes-manager/README.md

 # notes-manager
-Using Python Flask back end with React front end for the first time.
-Since I'm a pro at both I want to use them together.
+Using Python Flask back end with React front end creating a web app to help manage notes.